snacktavish/OpenTree_SSB2020/TreeComparison.md

 A student is studying jellyfish that live in Jellyfish Lake in Palau.
 Check out https://www.youtube.com/watch?v=DhpaqFya2pg for a cool video of them swimming around!
 They are in genus 'Mastigias'.
 She needs to assemble a transcriptome, and wants to use an assembled reference genus.
 There are genomic resources available in the genera Cassiopea, Aurelia and Rhopilema.
-Which genome should they use to assemble their transcriptome.
+*Which genome should they use to assemble their transcriptome?*

 **Q)** What are the relationships among these taxa?
 Which taxon is most closely related to mastigias?